dsc-courses/dsc80-2022-sp/project5.md

 Welcome to Project 5, the final assignment of the quarter! 👋

 **Project 5 is due on Thursday, June 8th at 11:59PM.
-This is a hard deadline; you may NOT use slip days on this project.** (This is because we need to start grading projects right when you submit them, so that there is enough time for you to submit regrade requests before we submit grades to campus.)
+This is a hard deadline; you may NOT use slip days on this project.** (This is because we need to start grading projects right when you turn them in, so that there is enough time for you to make regrade requests before we submit grades to campus.)
+Note that we will not be able to hold many office hours during Finals Week, so make sure to start early.

 Like Project 3, there is no checkpoint. **Since this project is only graded on the output displayed in a notebook (no `.py` file will be submitted)**, you will need to make sure you submit a "readable report" that graders can follow.